-However, all these features come at a price but Shopify is not a single size and fits all solutions.
+However, all these features come at a price but Shopify is not a single-size and fits all solution.
 Thanks to the alternatives that are available for all different needs.

 Although Shopify offers great and advanced features for managing an online store, it’s pricing could be considered as one of the drawbacks for starting with Shopify.
 It offers a free trial for accessing the features for 14 days.

 But keep in mind, that this free trial of Shopify remains password protected and your access gets denied after the completion of 14 days.